tjhickey724/pythonintro/notes/string_operations.md

 * ```A.capitalize()``` returns a capitalized version of A, e.g. ``` "allWords".capitalize() -> 'Allwords' ```
 * ```A.strip()``` removes any white space before and after the word, so ``` "  \t abc \n ".strip() -> "abc" ```

-We'll look at more of these later, e.g. split and strip
+We'll look at more of these later, e.g. split, format, and replace.

 ## Indexing
 Python allows you to access individual elements of a string using an index.